Sound Automation of Magic Wands (extended version): Introduction

 \subsubsection{Approach and Contributions.}

-In this paper, we present a formal foundation for sound package algorithms (key to automating wands in automatic SL verifiers), and we implement \as{a novel such}\asout{a sound package} algorithm based on these foundations.
-Our algorithm requires the same annotation overhead as the prior, flawed Viper algorithm, which is (to our knowledge) the most automatic existing approach. \tout{Our formalism is a novel \emph{package logic} that can be used to justify a wide range of package algorithms.} \thibault{We introduce a formal framework expressed via a novel \emph{package logic} that defines the design space for package algorithms.} The soundness of a package algorithm can be justified by showing that the algorithm finds a proof in our package logic.
-The design space for package algorithms is large since there are various aspects that affect how one expresses the algorithm including (1)~which footprint an algorithm infers or checks for a wand (there are often multiple options as we will show in~\secref{sec:package_logic}), (2)~the state model (which differs between different SL verifiers), and (3)~restricted definitions of wands (for instance, to ensure each wand has a unique minimal footprint).
-Our package logic deals with (1) by \peter{capturing all sound} derivations for the same wand.
+In this paper, we present a formal foundation for sound package algorithms\pout{ (key to automating wands in automatic SL verifiers)}, and we implement a novel such algorithm based on these foundations.
+Our algorithm requires the same annotation overhead as the prior, flawed Viper algorithm, which is (to our knowledge) the most automatic existing approach.
+We introduce a formal framework expressed via a novel \emph{package logic} that defines the design space for package algorithms.
+The soundness of a package algorithm can be justified by showing that the algorithm finds a proof in our package logic.
+The design space for package algorithms is large since there are various aspects that affect how one expresses the algorithm including (1)~which footprint an algorithm infers or checks \pout{for a wand} (there are often multiple options\peter{, see}\pout{as we will show in~}~\secref{sec:package_logic}), (2)~the state model (which differs between different SL verifiers), and (3)~restricted definitions of wands (for instance, to ensure each wand has a unique minimal footprint).
+Our package logic deals with (1) by capturing all sound derivations for the same wand.
 To deal with (2) and (3), our logic is parametric along multiple dimensions.
 For instance, the state model can be any separation algebra to support different SL extensions (e.g.\ fractional permissions~\cite{Boyland}).